 I like drinking coffee as do millions of people around the world.
 But how much coffee is too much?

 The other question is whether you get symptoms such as trembling, irritation, lack of sleep and agitation after drinking coffee.
-If the answer is yes, then the amount is too high and you should cut back.
+If the answer is yes, then the amount is too high and you should cut it back.

 I’ve nothing against drinking coffee as long as it doesn’t cause any physical and mental burdens on the body and isn’t accompanied by other harmful habits like smoking.